Auburn Bulletin 2024-2025

 Department of Art and Art History

-The Department of Art & Art History offers a relevant, rigorous, and purpose-driven education in studio art and art history and presents engaging programs and exhibitions that both stimulate an understanding of diverse forms of artistic expression and encourage cultural and intellectual awareness.
-The Department provides a challenging and supportive atmosphere in which majors learn to conduct insightful and high-impact scholarship and creative research, and through outreach and professional experience become competitive in diverse career paths.
-The Department of Art and Art History offers three majors: a Bachelor of Arts (formal option in Art History), a Bachelor of Arts in Studio Art, and a Bachelor of Fine Arts in Studio Arts.
+The Department of Art and Art History offers a relevant, rigorous, and purpose-driven education in studio art and art history and presents engaging programs and exhibitions that both stimulate an understanding of diverse forms of artistic expression and encourage cultural and intellectual awareness.
+The department provides a challenging and supportive atmosphere in which majors learn to conduct insightful and high-impact scholarship and creative research, and through outreach and professional experience become competitive in diverse career paths.
+The Department of Art and Art History offers three majors: a Bachelor of Arts (formal option in art history), a Bachelor of Arts in Studio Art, and a Bachelor of Fine Arts in Studio Arts.

 The BA in Studio Art is ideal for students who are passionate about art making and who wish to take a breadth of courses across media, including animation, ceramics, drawing and painting, photography, printmaking, and sculpture.
 The flexibility of the BA degree curriculum enables students to take advantage of additional academic courses of study across the University and to combine the study of studio art with a major or minor in another field of study.